RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Guild-Member-Stuff/Modifying a Guild Member.md

 Modifying a Guild Member {#modifyingaguildmember}
 ============
-- Execute the, from the `DiscordCoreAPI::GuildMembers::modifyGuildMemberAsync()` function, while passing in a value of type `DiscordCoreAPI::ModifyGuildMemberData`, with a return value of type `DiscordCoreAPI::GuildMember`.
+- Execute the, from the `GuildMembers::modifyGuildMemberAsync()` function, while passing in a value of type `ModifyGuildMemberData`, with a return value of type `GuildMember`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp